Famous for its rich cellar, with about 35,000 bottles of wine

-Situated in Noarna di Nogaredo, the castle is also known for a famous witch trial.
+The castle is also known for a famous witch trial.
+Not open for visits throughout 2020

 The 13th century stronghold is made up of the main tower adorned with Guelph battlements, two guards’ rooms and the dungeons.
 Rounded arches testify to preexistent medieval structures.
 Here was held a famous witch trial that involved dozens of people from Vallagarina and led to a death sentence for five women.